Jane Sheldon

 Jane Sheldon is a Sydney-born Australian soprano, largely based in New York City.
-She was nominated for the 2013 ARIA Award for Best Classical Album for the album North + South which was recorded with Genevieve Lang (harp) and the Acacia Quartet.
+She is an artistic associate at Sydney Chamber Opera.

-Eliza Aria from Elena Kats-Chernin's ballet Wild Swans was first recorded by Sheldon.
+Eliza Aria from Elena Kats-Chernin's ballet Wild Swans was first recorded by Sheldon in 2004 with the Tasmanian Symphony Orchestra.
 This recording was used in a series of television and cinema advertisements for British bank Lloyds TSB, and then as the theme music for Phillip Adams' ABC Radio National programme Late Night Live.
+It was nominated for Best Classical Album at the 2005 ARIA Awards.

+For several years, Sheldon sang as part of the touring ensemble for composer John Zorn, performing his music at the Louvre, the Barbican, Lincoln Center Festival, Adelaide Festival, North Sea Jazz, Jazz Fest Sarajevo, November Music, the Metropolitan Museum, the Cloisters, and the Guggenheim, inside James Turrell's Aten Reign.

 In 2018, Sheldon performed in the premiere of Damien Ricketson's wordless opera The Howling Girls, directed by Adena Jacobs at Carriageworks.
+In 2019, Sydney Chamber Opera presented the work at the Tokyo Festival.

+In 2019, she gave the Australian premiere of Kaija Saariaho's La Passion de Simone at Sydney Festival with Sydney Chamber Opera and the Song Company.

+Her 2022 album, I am a tree, I am a mouth was listed in The New Yorker's notable performances and recordings of 2022.
+In 2022 Sheldon was awarded Work of the Year (Dramatic) for composition at the Art Music Awards.

 Personal life

 Sheldon is married to philosopher Peter Godfrey-Smith.

 Discography

 ARIA Music Awards

+Her recordings have twice been nominated for the ARIA Award for Best Classical Album: in 2005 for Elena Kats-Chernin: Wild Swans and in 2013 for the album North + South which was recorded with Genevieve Lang (harp) and the Acacia Quartet.

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.